cliffkang/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+   Created (moved from storage to memory), Switch (in a queue setting), Blocking (waiting for another resource), running (processing), terminated (done).

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+   A child process gets turned into a zombie as soon as it finishes, until the parent terminates the process (which usually happens quickly).

 3. Describe the job of the Scheduler in the OS in general.

+   The scheduler basically decides what process gets processed when.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+   It allows for quick high-priority items to get completed sooner.

 ## Programming Exercise: The Lambda School Shell (`lssh`)